adgayle/aws-saa-study-guide/saa.md

     * RTMP / RTP for video streaming
     * Static website hosting
 * Lambda@Edge allows you to pass the select requests and responses to Lambda

+## Global Accelerator
+Improves the performance of user traffic by up to 60% by using the AWS global network infrastructure
+* Customer is provide 2 global static IP addresses to serve as entry points to their applications
+* Automatically re-routes the traffic to the nearest healthy available application endpoint

 ## Snowball
 Used to move large amounts of data in and out of AWS (mostly S3 and Glacier).
 Replaced the Import/Export service).
 Convenient way to tranfer 100 TB to S3 in a week or less.